PeterPorzuczek/markdowns-peek/README.md

 </template>

 <script>
-import GitHubMarkdownViewer from 'markdowns-peek';
+import MarkdownsPeek from 'markdowns-peek';

 export default {
   props: ['owner', 'repo'],
   mounted() {
-    this.viewer = new GitHubMarkdownViewer({
+    this.viewer = new MarkdownsPeek({
       containerId: 'md-viewer',
       owner: this.owner,
       repo: this.repo